 Things to do

-The camping area is on the bank of Lawn Hill Creek and has separate areas for trailer camping and tent camping.
-Flushing toilets and cold showers.
+The camping area is on the upper bank of Lawn Hill Creek and has separate areas for trailer camping and tent camping.
+Flushing toilets and cold showers are provided.
 Fires and generators are not permitted within the park.
 Visitors should be self-sufficient in food, camping supplies and vehicle spare parts.
-The camping area is suitable for caravans, buses, motorhomes or camper trailers less than 12m overall rig length.
+The camping area is suitable for caravans, camper trailers, campervan (less than 12m overall rig length) and tents.
 A maximum of six people per camp site is allowed.
 Please make sure you book a camp site that meets your requirements.
 Located 4km south of Riversleigh D Site, Miyumba camping area is adjacent to the Gregory River, approximately 55km south-east of Lawn Hill Gorge camping area.
 It is open March to October and has no facilities apart from a composting toilet.
 Bookings are essential.

 Camping permits are required and fees apply.